Spring 2015 DWC Colloquia

 DWC 202-C04: Monsters, Magic, and Mother

-Dr. Paul Firenze, Philosophy, Dr. Sharon Teague, English
+Dr. Derek Bowman, Philosophy, Dr. Sharon Teague, English

 Having given birth, a mother has the instinct to protect, promote, and provide for her offspring.
 Western culture, for its part, has constructed images, created myths, and written stories in an attempt to understand—and perhaps even tame—this powerful imperative.
 There are nurturing earth mothers like Gaia, but also murderous Medeas; serene and pure Madonnas, but also women who give birth to mon-sters, aliens, and devils.